 Available for the HPE NonStop Server platform as a source (Enscribe, NonStop SQL/MP, NonStop SQL/MX), HPE Shadowbase Audit Log (SAL) software creates a searchable archival database of transactional activity (e.g., inserts, updates, and deletes) on a reporting database for application change data auditing purposes.
-The reporting database is created on an off-platform target database (Oracle or SQL Server).
+The reporting database is created on an off-platform target database (for example, Oracle, SAP HANA, or SQL Server).

-Another use for SAR is to analyze the TMF audit trail contents to determine where application problems may have occurred and assist in the remediation of the database when these problems are discovered.
-It is particularly useful for vendor-supplied software (i.e., for cases where you do not have access to the source code) so that you can see exactly how the application is changing the database for each transaction it performs.
+SAR is particularly useful for analyzing how a vendor-supplied software is making database changes (e.g., for cases where you do not have access to the source code) so that you can see exactly how the application is changing the database for each transaction it performs.